 Public benefit programs are complex.
 While we have covered a lot in this blog post, we have only scratched the surface.

-The important takeaway is these programs exist and can provide life-changing support to people with special needs.
+The important takeaway is these programs exist and can provide life-changing support to people with disabilities.

-Doing your own research online is a good first step for becoming familiar with public benefit programs but speaking with a professional such as an attorney or financial planner with special needs experience is the best way to learn how public benefit programs can help care for your loved one with special needs.
+Doing your own research online is a good first step for becoming familiar with public benefit programs but speaking with a professional such as an attorney or financial planner with experience with disabilities is the best way to learn how public benefit programs can help care for your loved one with a d.